miielab/miienlp/examples/co_occurence.md

+# Co-occurrence

-**The data directory containing raw text, domain and group directories are the only required inputs.
-Custom flag and default options are detailed below.**
+**The data directory containing raw text, domain and group directories are the only required inputs.**

 ## Default input.yaml file